 Tip: If you're owed a refund, you have three years from the filing deadline to get your return in.
 If you don't claim the money before the window closes, Uncle Sam gets to keep it.

-12. You claimed the Additional Child Tax Credit
+11. You Claimed the Additional Child Tax Credit

-It's another tax credit that are being claimed fraudulently.
+It's another tax credit that is being claimed fraudulently.

 If you're certain that you've completed your taxes correctly, your tax refund delay could just be due to the fact that the IRS has cut back its workforce in recent years.

 Even though refunds may take a little longer for some taxpayers, the number of audits is expected to go down.

 If you've filed by snail mail in the past, consider filing electronically in the future.